Three Lines Model [Adapted from the Three Lines Model released by The Institute of Internal Auditors]

 IAD aids MINDEF/SAF in the conduct of internal audits and is well qualified to do so.
 IAD is a corporate member of the Institute of Internal Auditors.
-The majority of IAD staff have also attained at least one or more of the professional designations such as Chartered Accountant (Singapore), Certified Internal Auditors and Certified Information Systems Auditor.
+The majority of IAD staff have also attained at least one or more of the professional designations such as Chartered Accountant (Singapore), Certified Internal Auditor and Certified Information Systems Auditor.

 To provide assurance on the quality of its auditing activities, external assessments had been conducted and reviewed by qualified and independent corporate organisations such as PricewaterhouseCoopers and Ernst & Young.
 IAD's audit activities were assessed to conform to the International Standards for the Professional Practice of Internal Auditing set by the Institute of Internal Auditors (IIA).

-Besides conducting audits and reviews on behalf of the MARC, Director, IAD, may initiate audit projects at any time, and decide the scope, approach and extent of each audit.
+Besides conducting audits and reviews on behalf of the MAC, Director, IAD, may initiate audit projects at any time, and decide the scope, approach and extent of each audit.
 The audits can cover key functional areas of MINDEF/SAF such as Finance, Procurement, Logistics and Human Resource.
 IAD adopts a Risk-Based Audit Approach in the conduct of audits.

 IAD also conducts special examinations and inquiries into allegations or instances of impropriety, mismanagement and other irregularities and proposes recommendations to prevent such incidents or lapses from occurring again.
 In addition, IAD conducts talks, seminars and courses to educate MINDEF and SAF organisations and units on the importance of strong controls and risk management.
 IAD also assists all levels of management in MINDEF/SAF to promote improvements in policies, programmes, operations and processes.